pascal-huber/typst-letter-template/README.md

 ## Other functions

 - `lttr_state` prints the entire state used to render the components.
+This can be useful for debugging purposes.

 ## Resources